gmyrland/tensorflow-image-classifier/README.md

 # tensorflow-image-classifier

-With this tool you will be able to easily train an image classifier and then use it to classify other images.

-We use a technique called transfer learning where we take a model called Inception v3 that has already been trained by Google on the ImageNet challenge dataset.
-This model is flexible enough that we only need to replace the final layer of the graph with our own training.
-This is much faster than doing the deep learning from scratch.
+This is a tensorflow image classifier using transfer learning.
+It uses an Inception v3 model that has been trained on the Google ImageNet challenge dataset.
+The final layer is removed from from the model, and retained using new image inputs, and new output layer for classification.
+The training is very fast, as each image can be pre-computed up to the final layer to form a tensor of length 2048.
+The training then occurs with these "bottlenecks" as the inputs.

+## Note

-This project mainly follows the [TensorFlow for Poets tutorial](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html).
+Credit to [damianmoore](https://hub.docker.com/r/damianmoore/tensorflow-image-classifier/) (as well as [TensorFlow for Poets tutorial](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html)).

-The quality of your classifier will depend mostly on how good your labelled dataset is.
-I will be posting some tools to aid in creating a good dataset soon.
+I modified the work to save all image bottleneck files in a single folder.
+I find this more useful, since I rename the input jpgs as <sha256_hash>.jpg.
+This way, the same bottleneck files can be used for multiple classification batches without needing to duplicate them.
+Since computing the bottleneck files is one of the main computational tasks, it is a major time savings to not have to recompute them.

 ## Requirements